Termite Wonders: Georgia’s Intriguing Insect World

 • Frass: Drywood termites push out their fecal pellets, known as frass, from small kick-out holes.
 Look for tiny piles of pellet-like droppings, resembling sawdust or coffee grounds.

 • Swarms: Reproductive termites, known as swarmers, emerge in large numbers during mating season.
-These winged termites are attracted to light sources and can be found near windows or light fixtures.
+These winged termites are attracted to light sources and can be found near or light fixtures.

 4. Preventing and Treating Termite Infestations